jgaa/darkspeak/README.md

 - [ ] Multiple device support (Like Skype - you have DarkSpeak on your laptop, phone and tablet, and people can reach you on any one of them, while the messsage-history are available on all of them) (Fall 2019).
 - [ ] Built in File Server (like running your own FTP server, just much more secure) (2020)
 - [ ] Feeds (like RSS subscriptions, but designed to be used for anything from Twitter-like short messages, to publishing newsletters).
+- [ ] Add I2P support as an alternative to the Tor transport (so you can be reached on one or both networks).

 # Links to related and relevant projects
  - [Ricochet, anonymous peer-to-peer instant messaging](https://github.com/ricochet-im/ricochet)